dotMortis/beat-saver-client/README.md

 Run `yarn start:dev` for a dev server.

+or

+Run `yarn ng:serve:dev` for the frontend and `yarn electron:serve` for the electron client in different consoles.

 ### Build client

-Run `yarn release` to build the client.
+Run `yarn release:dev` to build the client.